darktable-org/dtdocs/content/module-reference/processing-modules/sigmoid.md

 preserve hue _(per channel mode only)_
 : Choose how much to preserve hue -- 100% preserves the spectral hue of the image (identical to using the "rgb ratio" color processing mode); 0% uses the per-channel mode with heavy hue skewing (see below).
 An acceptable approximation of preserved perceptual hue is usually somewhere between the two extremes.
 : All colors that lie between the primary colors (red, green, and blue) converge towards the closest secondary colors (yellow, magenta, and cyan).
-The _per channel hue skew_ effect creates yellow sunsets and fires, magneta-looking blue lights, and cyan skies.
+The _per channel hue skew_ effect creates yellow sunsets and fires, magenta-looking blue lights, and cyan skies.
 The skew is stronger for brighter and more saturated pixels.

 target black
 : Lower bound that the sigmoid curve converges to as the scene value approaches zero -- this should normally be left unchanged.
 You _can_ use this to give a faded analog look, but should instead prefer to use the "global offset" slider in [_color balance rgb_](./color-balance-rgb.md) to achieve a similar effect.